 Pillar Description Extensibility Integration in the Client Tier The Client Tier offers a powerful variety of non-programmatic integration options collectively known as LearnMode that set it apart from stand-alone, post-processed, "filing cabinet" solutions.
 The Client Tier uses LearnMode for integrating with virtually any application delivered to any desktop application or enterprise system.
 Client-side integration options support single-click indexing and retrieval as well as user collaboration via email.
 Perceptive Content uses MAPI to invoke whatever email client you use and to auto-populate the body of the email.
 All major Perceptive Content functions are accessible programmatically on the desktop via Visual Basic script and COM function calls to allow a variety of more advanced integration options.
 Integration in the Business Tier The Business Tier provides functionality for customers who want to programmatically integrate Perceptive Content with their systems.
-Message Agent provides the Web services to a majority of functionality in the Business Tier.
-Message Agent allows customers to rapidly integrate the document and workflow functionality of Perceptive Content into their enterprise systems.
 Integration Server can be used with third-party applications to flexibly incorporate Perceptive Content functionality directly into products and enterprise systems by providing the required classes, functions, methods, subroutines, or other routines.
 Integration Server interacts seamlessly with Perceptive Content Server to increase efficiency with the use of your existing development tools. iScript enables the customization of business processes in Perceptive Content and provides the means for those processes to interact with third party systems using industry-standard interfaces such as COM, ODBC, ADO, and SMTP.

 Pillar Description Dependability Proven Programming Languages and Standards Perceptive Software designed and built Perceptive Content using C++ and Java 2 technologies following object-oriented principles to provide maximum performance.
-Perceptive Software designs products that adhere to industry standards, such as: • ODBC (Open Database Connectivity), the industry-standard method of sharing data between the database and the Business Tier in Perceptive Content. • XML (Extensible Markup Language) and XSL (Extensible Style Language), the W3C (World Wide Web Consortium) standards you use in Perceptive Content when you create worksheets that design content through customized tags and styles.
-SOAP (Simple Object Access Protocol), a standardized communication protocol, enables programs running under different operating systems in a network to communicate with each other. • REST (Representational State Transfer), an architectural style for message exchange that addresses the Web as remote resources.
+Perceptive Software designs products that adhere to industry standards, such as: ODBC (Open Database Connectivity), the industry-standard method of sharing data between the database and the Business Tier in Perceptive Content.
+XML (Extensible Markup Language) and XSL (Extensible Style Language), the W3C (World Wide Web Consortium) standards you use in Perceptive Content when you create worksheets that design content through customized tags and styles.
+SOAP (Simple Object Access Protocol), a standardized communication protocol, enables programs running under different operating systems in a network to communicate with each other.
+REST (Representational State Transfer), an architectural style for message exchange that addresses the Web as remote resources.
 In a RESTful application such as Integration Server, each URL points to a resource.
 WSDL (Web Services Description Language), an XML-based language used to describe and access services electronically. iScript, an ECMA-262-compliant JavaScript based language.
 OSM Mirroring In the Data Tier, the OSM provides the ability to write object data to multiple sources simultaneously to provide real-time redundancy of the OSM, which is also known as mirroring.
 You can configure Perceptive Content storage locations on the same server as the Perceptive Content Server or on an external file system located anywhere on your LAN or WAN.
 For example, one file system can be on RAID 5 with its mirrored file system located on an optical jukebox, while simultaneously writing to a magnetic storage system in an offsite, secure location.
 If the drive where the primary OSM storage fails after you select OSM mirroring, Perceptive Content automatically attempts to read the data from the secondary location.